tanimislam/howdy/docs/source/howdy-config/howdy_config_gui_usage.rst

    :width: 100%
    :align: center

-Apply the TMDB service settings according to :numref:`The Movie Database (TMDB) API`.
-Apply the TVDB service settings according to :numref:`The Television Database (TVDB) API`.
-Apply the Imgur settings according to :numref:`The Imgur API`.
+Apply the TMDB_ service settings according to :numref:`the_movie_database_api`.
+Apply the TVDB_ service settings according to :numref:`the_television_database_api`.
+Apply the Imgur_ settings according to :numref:`The Imgur API`.
 Finally, follow instructions in :numref:`Summary of Setting Up Google Credentials` to set up all six of the Google and Google-related services that Howdy uses.

 Choosing Main Imgur_ Album
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^